 It seems like that changed with respect to Coachella; it fit Airbnb’s extenuating circumstances policy after a public health emergency was declared in that part of Southern California.
 But many prospective South by Southwest attendees didn’t appear to get Airbnb refunds.
 This is a classic instance in which I’d advise polite but persistent action.
 Try asking the Airbnb host, Airbnb itself and then your card issuer for a refund.

-For what it’s worth, SXSW also refused to issue ticket refunds after its cancellation, instead deferring admission to one of the next three years with a 50% discount in one of the other two years.
+For what it’s worth, SXSW also refused to issue ticket refunds after its cancellation, instead deferring admission to the conference for one of the next three years with a 50% discount in one of the other two years.
 Coachella initially postponed its event until October and offered refunds for ticket holders who were unable or unwilling to attend on the new dates.

 That’s a generous policy that Live Nation, TicketMaster’s parent company, also adopted after numerous complaints.
 It helps when there’s a new date on the calendar, but not when the event’s fate is undecided.
 Coachella later decided to scrap its 2020 event entirely and is now offering a refund or ticket exchange for 2021.